 Tulips and forget-me-nots

-If you’re looking for a more punchy spring combination, this is it.
-A carpet of forget-me-nots (Myosotis sylvatica) is dotted with tulips ‘Roi du Midi’ and ‘Carmargue’.
-There are tulip varieties in just about every colour imaginable, so the colour palette of this combination is easy to switch to suit you.
+If you're looking for a more punchy spring combination, this is it.
+A carpet of forget-me-nots (Myosotis sylvatica) is dotted with tulips 'Roi du Midi' and 'Carmargue'.
+There are tulip varieties in just about every colour imaginable, so the colour palette of this combination is easy to play with.

 Cow parsley, verbascum and grasses